SydneyTestersBootcamp/sydneyTestersBootcamp/02_ProvisioningTestEnvironment/README.md

 ####Common issues
 - RuntimeError: Couldn't determine Berks version<br>
-You would need to add chefdk/bin to your PATH
+You would need to add chefdk/bin in front of your PATH

 ####Reading Material